 statement occurs when the reported value of property listed on Form 706-GS(D) is 65% or less of the actual value of the property.
 A gross valuation understatement occurs when the reported value of property listed on Form 706-GS(D) is 40% or less of the actual value of the property.

 Interest will be charged on taxes not paid by their due date, even if an extension of time to file is granted.
 Interest is also charged on any additions to tax imposed by section 6651 from the due date of the return (including any extensions) until the addition to tax is paid.

-The Small Business and Work Opportunity Tax Act of 2007 extended return preparer penalties to all tax return preparers.
-Return preparers who prepare any return or claim for refund which reflects an understatement of tax liability due to an unreasonable position are subject to a penalty equal to the greater of $1,000 or 50% of the income derived (or to be derived) for the preparation of each such return.
-Return preparers who prepare a return or claim for refund which reflects an understatement of tax liability due to willful or reckless conduct, are subject to a penalty of $5,000 or 75% of the income derived (or income to be derived), whichever is greater, for the preparation of each such return.
-See sections 6694(a) and 6694(b), the related regulations, and Ann.
-2009-15, 2009-11 I.R.B.
-687 (available at www.irs.gov/ pub/irs-irbs/irb09-11.pdf) for more information.
+Estate tax return preparers who prepare any return or claim for refund which reflects an understatement of tax liability due to an unreasonable position are subject to a penalty equal to the greater of $1,000 or 50% of the income derived (or to be derived) for the preparation of each such return.
+Estate tax return preparers who prepare a return or claim for refund which reflects an understatement of tax liability due to willful or reckless conduct are subject to a penalty of $5,000 or 75% of the income derived (or income to be derived), whichever is greater, for the preparation of each such return.
+See sections 6694(a) and 6694(b), the related regulations, and Announcement 2009-15, 2009-11 I.R.B.
+687 (available at IRS.gov/pub/irs-irbs/irb09-11.pdf), for more information.

 Either the distributee or an authorized representative must sign Form 706-GS(D).